UPDATE: ProVen VCT is fully subscribed (30 April 2019). ProVen Growth & Income VCT remains open and has £14 million capacity remaining.

 Dynamics, mentioned in this video.

 Established in 2000 and 2001, the ProVen VCTs are almost twenty years old.
-The ProVen VCT (“PVN”) is the elder of the two and has been a generalist fund since its inception whilst the ProVen Growth & Income VCT (“PGI”) initially focused on the media sector (this changed in 2006).
+ProVen VCT (“PVN”) is the elder of the two and has been a generalist fund since its inception, whilst ProVen Growth & Income VCT (“PGI”) initially focused on the media sector (this changed in 2006).

 Over the years, the funds have progressively converged towards identical investment mandates and Beringea has been steadily working on rebalancing the two portfolios.
 Today, they're both generalist VCTs which mirror each other, with no companies held exclusively by just one VCT.
 However, each VCT invests different amounts in each deal.